Data storage and backup

 There are no absolute rules prescribing how often data files should be backed up.
 However, critical files, especially dataset under construction should be backed up every time the file is modified.
 Less crucial files can be backed up at regular intervals, daily or weekly for instance.
 You should use a software or hardware solution that will automatize your backup plan and can handle incremental backups.

-What type of storage should I use?
+What type of storage should I use to backup my files?

 No storage medium is perfect; you should use multiple backup media and store at least one copy in a remote location.
 Here are some storage solutions (adapted from Mantra -- CC-BY):